 What are your favorite apps for post-processing?

 Rainy Daze is great for adding rain effects to create a moody photo.
-You can see a step by step tutorial about using this technique on the AMPt Community website.

 Do you use any iPhone photography accessories?